jeffThompson/Design2/README.md

 **DUE: Finished letterform design**

 **Demo**
-Using the CNC mill and etching press
+Using the lasercutter and etching press

 **In class**
-Mill/print your letterforms, scan, pick a complementary font
+Etch/print your letterforms, scan, pick a complementary font

 **Homework**
 Letterform Poster